best chest workout

 Our hands are actually fixed on a Weighted Dip, so it’s impossible to get them to come toward midline because the dip station only allows them to stay in one position.
 However, the Weighted Dip does allow us to go heavy and overload the low chest.

-The weighted dip is one of the best compound exercises because in addition to working your chest you will also get muscle activity in several other areas.
+Weighted chest dips using a weight plate are one of the best compound exercises because in addition to working your chest you will also get muscle activity in several other areas.
 This move is a chest workout, shoulder workout and arm workout all in one.

 WEIGHTED DIP